janimo/phablet-patches/README.md

 When git am fails on a patch you can try git apply --reject and fix it up manually.

-You can always verify which projects were changed and what commits got applied to each `repo info -o`
+You can always verify which projects were changed and what commits got applied to each

+`repo info -o`

+At this point if you have all patches applied, the tree is still not complete.
+You need to manually copy over uptodate copies ubuntu/ and external/gpg from the phablet branches.